TheThingsIndustries/lorawan-stack-docs/doc/content/getting-started/aws/ecs/mutual-tls/_index.md

 But since credentials once stored in ACM cannot be retrieved (can only be referenced by NLB), we need to store a copy of these credentials in the AWS Secrets Manager.

-Deploy the `4-1-secrets` template to create a new secret in ACM.
+Deploy the updated `4-1-secrets` template to create a new secret in ACM.
 This also generates additional keys in the KeyVault for {{% tts %}} components to exchange auth information.

-Then deploy `5-7a-certs-le` to update the Certbot task and fetch new certificates using the [instructions]({{< relref "#lets-encrypt-certificates-optional" >}}).
+Then deploy the updated `5-7a-certs-le` to update the Certbot task and fetch new certificates using the [instructions]({{< relref "#lets-encrypt-certificates-optional" >}}).

 ### Step 3: Update the Load Balancer and the Proxy